liflab/beepbeep-3-book/markdown/core/README.md

 The `Window` processor is depicted by a box with events grouped by a curly bracket.
 The number under that bracket indicates the width of the window.
 On one side of the box is a circle that leads to yet another box.
 This is to represent the fact that `Window` takes another processor as a parameter; in this box, we recognize the cumulative sum processor we used before.
 Notice how that processor lies alone in its box; as in the code fragment, it is not connected to anything. **Calling `pull` or `push` on that processor does not make sense, and will cause incorrect results, if not runtime exceptions.**

 Let us now see what happens when we call `pull` on `win`.
 The window processor requires three events before being able to output anything.
 Since we just started the program, currently, `win`'s window is empty.
 Therefore, three calls to `pull` are made on the source, in order to fetch the events 1, 2 and 3.
 Now that `win` has the correct number of input events, it pushes them into `sum` one by one.
 Since `sum` is a cumulative processor, it will successively output the events 1, 3 and 6 --corresponding to the sum of the first, the first two, and all three events, respectively.
-The window processor ignores all of these event except the last (6): this is the event that is return from the first call to `pull`:
+The window processor ignores all of these events except the last (6): this is the event that is return from the first call to `pull`:

     First window: 6.0